lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 It is clear from Fig. 8 that the model is able to differentiate between the two groups of graphs (positive and negative).
 It is normal that there are mixed regions for two reasons: the model may not be embedding the graphs perfectly and also t-SNE has some degree dimensionality reduction.
 The separation might be more distinct in higher dimensions however overall this is good clustering.

+## Conclusion

+I used Python and PyTorch to conduct an end-to-end machine learning project to classify small molecules as drugs with the BACE dataset.
+I achieved good results, with my top model GINE achieving an average AUC score of 0.881 which is very comparable to the top score in the literature of 0.884 by MolXPT.
+My work shows the dominance of certain neural network architectures (GINE) over others (GCN/GAT) as my top models achieved much better results, with fewer parameters, in less training time.
+I created custom datasets and dataloaders, organised training and testing runs and implemented GNN models all in the framework of modularised, reusable code.
+Overall I am very proud of my work and have learnt a lot in my first substantial PyTorch project.

+This work could be further developed for use in drug discovery projects, either at the beginning of a project when it is important to identify all possible candidates or at the end when false positives become more costly.
+This ties in to future work in which I would like to reuse my code to tackle a larger, more complex dataset which is more realistic.
+Neural network architecture/models are the focus in academia however in industry data is more important as high customisation is required.
+I would like to focus more on this to gain relevant skills for future industry work.

 [1] https://www.datacamp.com/tutorial/comprehensive-introduction-graph-neural-networks-gnns-tutorial

 [2] https://www.youtube.com/watch?v=OI0Jo-5d190&list=PLSgGvve8UweGx4_6hhrF3n4wpHf_RV76_